 decision to insure you when you are applying for, renewing or

 changing a life insurance policy.
-You also need to tell the life
+You also need to tell them about

-insurer about things that have happened between the time you apply
+any things that happen between the time you apply and when the

 Some life insurance companies need you to give them details of